So are relationship arguments healthy then?

 So stay focused and work together and you’ll definitely get through it.

-Our related article on How To Stop Fighting might also help you have healthier arguments.
+Our related article on How To Stop Fighting will also help you have healthier arguments.

 If you have questions about unhealthy or healthy arguments leave them in the comments section below and we’ll get back to you.